 CONCLUSIONS: DAT is an infrequent complication of percutaneous LAAO.
 It occurs mainly early after the procedure and is associated with a low rate of neurological complications.
 In the majority of cases, diagnosis is made during follow-up imaging with TEE.
 Anticoagulation treatment seems to be safe and highly effective.
 Further studies are needed to evaluate the optimal management of DAT. © 2017 Wiley Periodicals, Inc.

 Lempereur, Mathieu; Aminian, Adel; Freixa, Xavier; Gafoor, Sameer; Kefer, Joelle; Tzikas, Apostolos; Legrand, Victor; and Saw, Jacqueline, "Device-associated thrombus formation after left atrial appendage occlusion: A systematic review of events reported with the Watchman, the Amplatzer Cardiac Plug and the Amulet."
 (2017).
-Journal Articles and Abstracts.
+Articles, Abstracts, and Reports.
 338.